 “Some people do though, don’t they?” says Giristroula out loud.

-We pull up at Peterborough station.
-The women turn their heads glare at Giristroula as she steps down from the bus.
+I can see the two old women’s shocked faces.
+Putting their heads together, I can hear them whispering, offended.
+We pull up at Peterborough station and the women turn their heads glare at Giristroula as she steps down from the bus.

 “What did she say to you?”